Wave-Play/robo.js/README.md

 We'll walk you through a breezy customization process and whip up a fully working template in no time!

-## Adding to an existing project
+## Upgrading an existing bot

-Depending on your bot's complexity, there are 3 smooth migration paths to choose from.
-Each tailored to make your bot's transition as seamless as possible.

-Check out our migration guide for a detailed breakdown of the 3 migration options, and pick the one that suits your bot best.
+Got a bot that's simple or loaded with complexity?
+No worries!
+We've whipped up three migration paths that cater to all bot types.
+For the full lowdown, our migration guide is ready and waiting.
+Pick the path that makes your bot's transition smoother than butter on a hot day.

 **➞ [📚 See the full migration guide](https://docs.roboplay.dev/docs/migrating)**